hhucn/dbas/docs/dbas/oauth.rst

  3. Add the client id and secret in the env-vars
  4. Add the provider key in `dbas/auth/login.py`
  5. And finally and a function for your provider in `dbas/auth/oauth/`

+To test your configuration, you can use `ngrok.io` to have secure tunnels to localhost.
+Otherwise the redirect from different apps won't work.